jarodkober/portfolio/README.md

 This project uses `node 18.16.0` and `npm 9.6.6`.

-Clone this respository and run:
+Clone the repository and run the following command from the project directory:

 #### `npm install`